m-chele/sales-taxes/retrospectiv.md

 # My assumptions
 * parsing input is out of scope
 * one row for each good (i.e "2 books at ..." is not allowed)
+* using double for money representation is ok

 # Difficulties I encountered